appleby/Lisp-In-Small-Pieces/README.md

 ![Works On My Machine](http://blog.codinghorror.com/content/images/uploads/2007/03/6a0120a85dcdae970b0128776ff992970c-pi.png)

 I've only tested the changes in this repo on my personal laptop (Archlinux / x86_64), and only with the scheme versions mentioned in the first section of this README.
-If you're using a recent-ish version of bigloo, gambit, or mit-scheme and you notice failures not mentioned above, please open a GitHub issue, or (even better) send a pull request.
+If you're using a recent-ish version of any of any of those scheme's and you notice failures not mentioned above, please open a GitHub issue, or (even better) send a pull request.

 I'd also happily accept pull requests adding support for other schemes.